overtone1000/uDAQC/Documentation/Architecture.md

 Furthermore, the PostgreSQL has an alternative long definition of the time.
 This is abstracted away by the Java Timestamp class.
 For reference, from the PostgreSQL docs (https://www.postgresql.org/docs/9.1/datatype-datetime.html):
 >Note: When timestamp values are stored as eight-byte integers (currently the default), microsecond precision is available over the full range of values.
 When timestamp values are stored as double precision floating-point numbers instead (a deprecated compile-time option), the effective limit of precision might be less than 6. timestamp values are stored as seconds before or after midnight 2000-01-01.
 When timestamp values are implemented using floating-point numbers, microsecond precision is achieved for dates within a few years of 2000-01-01, but the precision degrades for dates further away.
 Note that using floating-point datetimes allows a larger range of timestamp values to be represented than shown above: from 4713 BC up to 5874897 AD.
 The same compile-time option also determines whether time and interval values are stored as floating-point numbers or eight-byte integers.
 In the floating-point case, large interval values degrade in precision as the size of the interval increases.

-# Lossy Data
+# Live Data
-## Lossy Data Request Structure
+## DataMessage Structure
-The web client submits requests for data from the server depending on the graphing requirements.
-The request contains:
-1. int_32 indicating the temporal regime
-2. int_64 containing the timestamp of the start time
-3. int_64 containing the timestamp of the end time; if the most current data is requested, a negative value will be sent
+When a data message for an IO_System is sent from a Device to a Center, the message first contains:
+1. The int_16 index of that IO_System
+2. An entry for each IO_Node in that system in the order that each IO_Node is found in the description for that IO_System.

+The size of each entry is equal to the data byte count found in the description for that IO_Node.
+In practice, the byte count will only be non-zero for IO_Value objects and any classes that inherit from IO_Value, although custom IO_Node objects not derived from IO_Value objects could conceivably be created that might be included in the data message for an IO_System.

-## Lossy Data Structure
+## Value Modification Structure
-The server supplies data in response to a data request.
-The response contains a passthrough command.
-After the initial passthrough information, the message contains:
+IO_ModifiableValue modification message is a command whose message has the following structure:
-1. int_16 inidicated the IO_System index
+1. int_16 containing the index for the ModifiableValue (see above)
-2. uint_8 containing flags for the nature of the data included
+2. byte[] containing the value to which the ModifiableValue should be changed.
+The array is equal to the length of the data for this object (inherited from IO_Node).
-  * 0 bit: raw value
-  * 1 bit: max value
-  * 2 bit: min value
-  For now, only these three bits will be used.
-The server will either send raw data (if the number of data for the pertinent temporal range is less than a given cutoff value like 1024) or min and max data (if greater than the cutoff).
-This will keep rendering times and transmission volumes reasonable.
-3. int_32 containing the number of epochs in each data set.
-4. int_32[n], each containing the number of data contained by epoch[n]
-5. The remainder of the message will be one data set for each of the flags marked in #2 above.

-## Lossy Data Addendum
-If the web client requested current data in its request, the server will send addenda as additional passthrough commands.
-After the passthrough header, the message contains:
-1. int_16 inidicated the IO_System index
-2. The message will have one datum for each of the flags marked in the most recent lossy data structure received.
-Of note, the client must be able to handle this addendum as either an update to an existing bin of data with the same timestamp or as a new timestamp.

-# History (deprecated)
+# Historical Data
+The Center can serve historical data stored in the TimescaleDB/PostgreSQL database to web clients for display.

-## History Request Structure (deprecated)
+## History Request Structure
 This message is a command that contains a request from a web client to the Center to send historical data.
 Its structure is as follows:
 1. int_16 indicating the IO_Device index for the device about which data is being requested
 2. int_16 indicating the IO_System index for the system about which data is being requested
-3. int_32 indicating the temporal regime
+3. int_64 containing the timestamp of the start time of the displayed interval.
+If the earliest available data is requested, this value will be negative.
-4. int_64 containing the timestamp of the last datum the Center already has for this regime.
-If it has none, this value will be left at zero.
+4. int_64 containing the timestamp of the end time of the displayed interval.
+If the last available data is requested, this value will be negative.

-## History Structure (deprecated)
+## History Structure
-This message contains the logged data for a single regime.
-It's a passthrough command.
-After the passthrough command header, the message contains:
+This message contains a response to the History Request comand.
-1. int_16 indicating the IO_System index for this IO_Device
-2. int_32 indicating the temporal regime (0 for live, 1 for minute, 2 for hour, 3 for day).
-This might be improved by instead sending the number of microseconds or milliseconds over which this time series has been averaged or otherwise consolidated.
-3. int_64 indicating the maximum size of the following byte array (NOT necessarily the number provided in this message).
-Although javascript does not handle 64-bit integers well, this is likely large enough for practical purposes.
-4. byte[] containing the log file

-The log file itself is composed of a series of entries with the following structure:
-1. byte containing flag bits with the following flags:
-  1. New epoch - signals discontinuity of this entry from the prior entry
-  2. Split epoch - signals that this entry is actually continuous with the first entry in the file
-2. int_64 containing timestamp (ms since last Java epoch).
-Although javascript does not handle 64-bit integers well, the max safe value is 9,007,199,254,740,991 while an epoch only contains 2,147,483,647,000 milliseconds (more than 3 orders of magnitude)
-3. float_32 for each IO_Value in this system (in the same order as that found in a data message)

-## History Addendum structure (deprecated)
-This message contains an additional datum for a single regime.
 Its structure is as follows:
-1. int_32 indicating the temporal regime.
-2. int_64 indicating the timestamp of the first datum in the archive.
-If a datum is older, it is expired and should be deleted.
+1. int_16 indicating the IO_Device index for the device about which data is being requested
+2. int_16 indicating the IO_System index for the system about which data is being requested
+3. int_8 containing only a single flag in the smallest bit indicating whether this is raw data or an aggregate
+4. An array containing the data

-3. byte[] containing the log file with the same structure as in the above but containing only a single datum
+Raw data will have the same structure as item #2 in the Data Message structure above.

-# Modifying Values
+Aggregated data will have a similar structure to raw data.
+However, instead of a single value for each IO_Value, it will have 3 values in the following order:
+1. Average
+2. Minimum
+3. Maximum

+Each of these values will have the same type and size as that of the IO_Value with the exception of the boolean type, which will be converted to a 32-bit float and have values ranging between 0.0f (false) and 1.0f (true).

-## Value Modification Structure
+## History Update Structure
-IO_ModifiableValue modification message is a command whose message has the following structure:
-1. int_16 containing the index for the ModifiableValue (see above)
-2. byte[] containing the value to which the ModifiableValue should be changed.
-The array is equal to the length of the data for this object (inherited from IO_Node).
+This message contains an update to the existing History possessed by the client.
+It can either update the last datum or provide a single new datum.
+Its structure is similar to a History Structure (as above) with the following changes:
+3. int_8 containing only a single flag in the second smallest bit indicating whether this is an update to the last datum or is a new datum.
+4. The array contains information for only a single timestamp.